 Things to do

-Anna Bay is home to two great surf beaches – Birubi Beach and One Mile Beach.
-Beginners can take a lesson with Port Stephens Surf School and there are plenty of solid breaks to entertain ore experienced surfers.
-Fishermans Bay is a calm beach perfect for a secluded swim, and you can also try boating and kayaking.
+Anna Bay is home to two great surf beaches – Birubi Beach and nearby One Mile Beach.
+Beginners can take a lesson with Port Stephens Surf School and there are plenty of solid breaks to entertain more experienced surfers.

 Eat and drink

 Crest Birubi Beach serves breakfast and lunch with a side or 180-degree views over the water.
 Pasta di Porto is a local gem where traditional Calabrian pasta is made using the best local ingredients.
 In the nearby village of Bob’s Farm, you will find small producers selling fresh produce like tomatoes, avocados and figs.